ricardojmendez/tropology/README.md

 Clojure tests can be run with `lein test`, once the [test database](#postgresql) has been created.
 For the ClojureScript tests you'll need to install [PhantomJS 2](http://phantomjs.org/), and run `lein cljsbuild test`.

+## A note on Cursive Clojure

+Cursive Clojure does not yet support a way to launch a REPL with specific environment profile.
+Since the application reads its database connection parameters from the environment configuration, if you start a REPL from Cursive and run the tests against it, you'll be running them against the development database and not the test one.

+Make sure you either create a REPL profile specifically for the test settings, or just run the tests via *lein*.

 ## Running

 To start a web server for the application, run: